-I am responsible for documenting the decommission process for the 60+ projects that were migrated, converted to static sites or minimally archived.
-Having worked in the information management sector for several years, the KDL Archiving and Sustainability project was a fantastic opportunity to come to grips with digital archiving of frequently complex digital objects.
+I've been responsible for documenting the decommission process for around 70+ projects that have been migrated, converted to static sites or minimally archived.
+Having worked in the information management sector for several years, the KDL Archiving and Sustainability project is a fantastic opportunity to come to grips with digital archiving of frequently complex digital objects.
 One lesson that we have taken from this work is to "document as you go"!

 As the lists above witness, not only the scale of the archiving process is substantial but as new projects start and end, it lives in the background of KDL daily operations.
 So it was important to consult with other analysts and feed our perspective to the lab manager, so to align the workflow with KDL Software Development Life Cycle.